-Editor's Note: The brands Bricanyl® and Brethine are no longer sold in the United States.
-Terbutaline is still sold as a generic but is not available as a brand name drug.
-This drug has a black box warning.
+Editor's Note: Terbutaline was formerly sold in the United States under the brands Brethine® and Bricanyl®.
+Terbutaline is still sold as a generic but is not available as a brand-name drug.

 The active ingredient is terbutaline sulfate.1

 Terbutaline works on the beta-2 adrenergic receptor cells on the smooth muscles in the small tubes inside the lungs.
 It causes the smooth muscle to relax.
-By relaxing airway muscles, it helped increase the flow of air through the bronchial tubes of the lungs.
-This reduces symptoms such as wheezing and shortness of breath.1
+By relaxing airway muscles, it helps increase the flow of air through the bronchial tubes of the lungs.
+This reduces symptoms like wheezing and shortness of breath.1,2

-The most common side effects of terbutaline are:1
+The most common side effects of terbutaline include:1